Trnava: Industry

+Trnava is also home for glass fiber producing plant.
+Being founded in 1966, it is nowadays subsidiary of Johns Manville.
+As of 2021 Trnava glass-fibres plant was largest company of Slovakia's glass industry.

 Transport

 Road

-The city lies at the crossroads of two roads of international importance; from the Czech Republic to southern Slovakia and from Bratislava to northern Slovakia.
+The city lies at the crossroads of two roads of international importance: from the Czech Republic to southern Slovakia and from Bratislava to northern Slovakia.
 The D1 motorway connects the city to Bratislava, Trenčín and Žilina and the R1 expressway connects it to Nitra.
 A part of a planned bypass is currently under construction.

 Rail

 The city also has an important station on the Bratislava–Žilina railway, with two tracks from Sereď and Kúty (near the Czech border) ending in the city.

 Air

-Although there is a small airstrip Letisko Boleráz to the north of the city, the closest international airports are in Bratislava and Vienna.
+Although there is a small airstrip, Letisko Boleráz, to the north of the city, the closest international airports are in Bratislava and Vienna.

 Local public transit

-The city also operates a public transport service, currently with 16 lines.
+The city operates a public transport service with regular bus circulation, currently on 8 lines.
+As of 2024, Arriva is the main transport contractor.